asvela/keyoscacquire/keyoscacquire/README.md

 # Keysight oscilloscope acquire package

-Andreas Svela // March 2019
+v1.0.0 // March 2019 // Andreas Svela

 ## Overview

 This package gives functionality for acquiring traces from Keysight oscilloscopes through a VISA interface, and exports traces as a chosen ASCII format file (default csv) and a png of the trace plot.
 The Python library `visa` is used for communication.
 The code has been tested on a Keysight DSO2024A model using a USB connection.

-The code is structured as a module `keyoscacquire/oscacq.py` containing the engine doing `visa` interfacing, and the programmes are located in `keyoscacquire/programmes.py` .
+The code is structured as a module `keyoscacquire/oscacq.py` containing the engine doing `visa` interfacing in a class `Oscilloscope`, and support functions for data processing/saving.
+Programmes are located in `keyoscacquire/programmes.py` .
 Default options are found in `keyoscacq/default_options.py`, the files in `/scripts` can be ran from the command line and are essentially the same running the installed executables.

 ## Installation